Look beneath the surface for small- and mid-cap opportunities

 - Small caps typically lead large caps in losses going into periods of weakness, as evidenced by small caps reaching a 2022 low of -27% in June while large caps bottomed out in October at -25%.

-Source: Morningstar, National Bureau of Economic Research, U.S. Bureau of Labor Statistics, Bureau of Economic Analysis.
-Recession return based on time period from 1980 to 2022.
-Past performance is no guarantee of future results.
+Source: 1980-2022.
+Morningstar, National Bureau of Economic Research, US Bureau of Labor Statistics, Bureau of Economic Analysis.
+As at 31 March 2023.
+Past performance does not predict future returns.

 - The excesses of the last several years have been shed in the small- and mid-cap universes, with absolute valuations now well below historical averages and relative valuations (vs. large caps) nearing the lows of the early 2000s.

-- Small- and mid-cap companies tend to be more U.S.-centric, potentially benefiting from long-term themes of reshoring/deglobalization, while also being less sensitive to U.S. dollar fluctuations.
+- Small- and mid-cap companies tend to be more US-centric, potentially benefiting from long-term themes of reshoring/deglobalisation, while also being less sensitive to US dollar fluctuations.

-- Equity allocations are often top-heavy with an overweight to large caps (76% for the average advisor portfolio allocation from our proprietary database* vs. 69% in the Russell 3000® Index), creating a potential opportunity to move down in cap size, broaden the equity footprint, and take advantage of the current market environment on two fronts:
+- Equity allocations are often top-heavy with an overweight to large caps, creating a potential opportunity to move down in cap size, broaden the equity footprint, and take advantage of the current market environment on two fronts:

 - Valuations: Small/mid-cap valuations are near historical lows and look appealing from an absolute and relative (vs. large caps) standpoint; starting from these levels has historically been attractive when looking at forward returns.